Sherri DuggerExecutive Director

 Donald HutchinsonGIS, Research & Resources Specialist

-Donald Hutchinson grew up in rural southwest Virginia.
+Donald grew up in rural southwest Virginia.
 For more than 20 years, he has been involved with environmental, animal welfare, and racial justice groups in various capacities, from organizing fundraising events to leading outreach efforts around racial justice issues.
 Donald has a BA in Geography and geographic information systems (GIS).
 In his current studies, he is exploring new ways to utilize GIS for social and environmental justice.
 Read More

 Teresa Mitchell ClausenRegional Representative